ARC 411– Arch Media

 Special topics will be focused on parametric modeling as made possible through algorithmic visual programming.
 Exercises will introduce the use of data to organize part-to-whole relationships and to gain control over complex systems and geometric arrays.
 The course will provide hands-on demonstrations and tutorials in Rhino 5 and its plug-in, Grasshopper 3D.

 - Introduce students to the basic theoretical concepts of computer graphics in architectural design.

 - Introduce students to various computer applications as they pertain to design, fabrication, and practice.

-- Proficiency: Translation from computational models to drawings and physical models
+- Proficiency: Translation from digital/computational models to drawings and physical models